OldVamp/SpriteChat/README.md

 # SpriteChat
 An Overlay of Discord Voice Chat using Customizable Avatars for Streamers.

+It uses a local running Bot and Discord image attachments to set and animate avatars.

 # Program Window

 <img alt="Windows" src="Windows.png" />